ZWPlayer Method Description

 Return Value: None

-Recommended Practice: Set the style of the DIV element associated with the player's playerElm parameter to "width:100%;height:100%", so the player can automatically change with the parent element dimensions without calling this method.
+Recommended Practice: Set the style of the DIV element associated with the player’s playerElm parameter to "width:100%;height:100%".
+This allows the player to resize automatically with the parent element without needing to call this method.

 6.2 destroy